 Specifies the TCP port on which x0vncserver listens for connections from viewers (the protocol used in VNC is called RFB - "remote framebuffer").
 The default port is 5900.
 Listening on TCP port can be disabled with -fbport=-1.

 Use IPv4 for incoming and outgoing connections.
 Default is on.

 Use IPv6 for incoming and outgoing connections.
 Default is on.

-Specifies the path of a Unix domain socket on which x0vncserver listens for connections from viewers, instead of listening on a TCP port.
+Specifies the path of a Unix domain socket on which x0vncserver listens for connections from viewers.

 Specifies the mode of the Unix domain socket.
 The default is 0600.